lucascriado/alura-plus/README.md

 # Alura Plus
-💻 Page for aluraPlus, made within the alura course.
+💻 Repository to study the Alura Plus project, with the initial idea of ​​making a landing page, studied within the Alura course.